Unleashing The Power Of Agni In Ayurveda For Optimal Health

 - Vishamagni: It is a variable digestive fire that causes irregular appetite, various forms of indigestion, fears and anxieties, gases, and some neurological problems.
 This digestive fire is produced by an excess of Vata.

-- Tikshagni: It is an intense digestive fire that causes toxins and causes problems of acidity, heartburn, and skin alterations.
+- Tikshagni: It is an intense digestive fire that causes toxins and problems of acidity, heartburn, and skin alterations.
 The excess of Pitta is found after this type of digestive fire.

 - Mandagni: This type of digestive fire is slow and causes obesity, allergies, and mucus.
 In the case of the Mandagni, the one responsible for its existence is the excess of Kapha.